-- Copy Center: Pay for copies or prints. - Television Classrooms: Support reception of distance learning courses through HITS. - Video Studio: Facilities for cable course production and support of instruction and informational program production.
+- Copy Center: Pay for copies or prints , purchase printed OER textbooks - Hawai'i Interactive Television System (HITS): Two-way distance learning courses - Video Studio: Facilities for cable course production and support of instruction and informational program production.

 Learning Commons

 Located in the center of the campus, the Learning Commons is a student-centered learning space that integrates a variety of services in a flexible, technology-rich setting that encourages collaboration.
 Partners in the Learning Commons are the Learning Resource Center, Writing Center, Library, and Services for Students with Disabilities (KI Program).
 The Learning Commons also hosts a KiMOBEAN Coffee Shop.